Information Literacy

 - Become familiar with the library webpage.

-- Use the HELIN library catalog to locate books and other materials.
+- Use the library catalog to locate books and other materials.

-- Use the HELIN catalog request option to obtain books from other HELIN libraries.
+- Use the catalog request option to obtain books from other HELIN libraries.

 - Understand the difference between a popular magazine and a scholarly journal.

-- Scholarly Journals vs Popular Magazines: What's the difference?
+- Popular, Trade, and Scholarly Sources: What's the difference?

 - Use the Library's course reserves system.